Little optimism as Russia and NATO meet over rising tensions in Europe

 “We categorically reject provocative statements of American high-ranking officials aimed at torpedoing the negotiation process between Washington and Moscow,” he said.

-Russian officials have steadily scaled up pressure over several months, amplifying the sense of crisis through military movements, accusations of Western aggression, claims Kyiv or Washington were planning “provocations” against Russia and warnings that Moscow will not wait long for its demands to be met.
+Russian officials have steadily scaled up pressure over several months, amplifying the sense of crisis through military movements, accusations of Western aggression, claims that Kyiv or Washington were planning “provocations” against Russia, and warnings that Moscow will not wait long for its demands to be met.

-Kremlin spokesman Dmitry Peskov warned Monday that Russia may halt security talks with the United States unless Washington swiftly accepts over its core demands.
+Kremlin spokesman Dmitry Peskov warned Monday that Russia may halt security talks with the United States unless Washington swiftly accepts its core demands.
 He said Russia would decide shortly whether there was “any sense” in continuing.

-Russia’s grievances hark back to 1997 when NATO began a series of expansions accepting former Warsaw Pact and former Soviet nations.
+Russia’s grievances hark back to 1997, when NATO began a series of expansions by accepting former Warsaw Pact and former Soviet nations.

 Dixon reported from Belgrade, Serbia.
 Paul Sonne in Washington contributed to this report.